 13. Add some luxury to marmalade on toast

-Can you think of anything better for Christmas morning than Fortum and Mason's marmalade made with Champagne and sprinkled with edible glitter?
+Can you think of anything better for Christmas morning than Fortum and Mason's marmalade made with Champagne?
 Go on, we will wait…

 14. Treat them to the cheeseboard of dreams